CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

 * Cons:
   * Transparent cutover not an option; new API must have different path
-  * Will require tests for both APIs to be maintained simultaneously
+  * Will require implementation and tests for both APIs to be maintained simultaneously
   * Will likely require some level of reonboarding for all users of RS
   * Can both APIs coexist on the same listening port?
 Would this require the functionapp to act as a passthrough?